-Property and equipment are recorded at cost, or for donated assets, at fair value at the date of donation, less accumulated depreciation.
+Property and equipment are recorded at cost, or, if donated, at fair market value at the date of the gift, less accumulated depreciation.
 Property and equipment are depreciated using the straight-line method based on the following estimated useful lives of the assets.